filecoin-project/community/projects/application/Filscout-en.md

 10000+
 ## Github repo
 <!--Attach a link to your GitHub repo if it's OSS-->
-You can can get the newest update notice from the [Github discussion](https://github.com/filecoin-project/community/discussions/94])
+You can get the newest update notice from the [Github discussion](https://github.com/filecoin-project/community/discussions/94])
 ## Website
 <!--Link your website if available-->
 [https://filscout.com/](https://filscout.com/)